Sometimes nothing makes sense in life. It's common for a single person to feel overwhelmed, as if the whole world is going crazy.

 When thousands of people live in a city and get along, it's news when someone commits murder.
 When thousands of people drive safely, a traffic accident is news.
 When most government officials work hard and serve their constituents conscientiously, it's news when one is caught being dishonest.

 When you understand why something is news and why an editor chose to report that story, it puts news reports into their proper perspective.

-Add to that the hundreds of TV channels that are on the air 24 hours a day, competing for ratings, and you have repetition of disturbing stories and sensationalistic slants to try to pull the biggest audience.
-Part of the problem is the treatment of the news.
+Today we have hundreds of TV channels on the air 24 hours a day, competing for ratings, and they repeat these disturbing stories and images endlessly.
+What's more, their sensationalistic slants try to pull the biggest audience.
+Part of their strategy to keep viewers watching is to appeal to base instincts.

-Sometimes our personal lives seem to fall apart.
-Someone walks out, or our job ends abruptly, or a loved one dies without warning.
-Serious illness can turn our world upside down in a moment.
-We try to wrestle some meaning out of the situation, but nothing makes sense.
+Sometimes your personal life seems to fall apart.
+Someone walks out, or your job ends abruptly, or a loved one dies without warning.
+Serious illness can turn your world upside down in a moment.
+You try to wrestle some meaning out of the situation, but nothing makes sense.

-We ask God "Why?" and don't get an answer.
+You ask God "Why?" and don't get an answer.
 Things happen randomly, seemingly with no reason.
-We get confused because we appreciate order and predictability.
-Something we thought would always remain the same is suddenly gone.
+You get confused because you appreciate order and predictability.
+Something you thought would always remain the same is suddenly gone.

 It's easy to get depressed when that happens.
 You feel like giving up.
 All your efforts come to nothing.

 Home alone, we singles can replay events in our mind until we become obsessed with them.
 We tend to be good "catastrophizers."

 If you think nothing makes sense, in one regard you're right, because the Bible predicts that things on Earth will grow worse.
 I'm not a Bible prophecy nut, but the Bible clearly says that events will continue to deteriorate right up to Christ's second coming.